benchristel/refactoring-workshop/README.md

   on large groups yet.
 - I recommend you use IntelliJ or RubyMine as your editor.
   You'll need a paid license, or the program will quit every 30 minutes.
-Other editors will work, but you'll have to split your screen between tests and code, and the automated refactoring support may not be as good.
+Other editors will work, but I haven't used one with better support for refactoring and tests than RubyMine.

 ## Goals